-Conroy Gold and Natural Resources plc’s (“Conroy Gold”) projects are focused on Ireland and Finland.
+Conroy Gold and Natural Resources plc’s (“Conroy Gold”) exploration and development projects are focused on Ireland and Finland.

 A (JORC 2012) estimated resource of 320,000 Oz Au Indicated, 197,000 Oz Au Inferred, (517,000 Oz Au), at an overall grade of 2 g/t Au, has been established on a fraction of the Clontibret gold target area with the majority of the drilling to date to a depth of less than 200m and a maximum vertical depth of 350 metres.

-A preliminary economic assessment (PEA) at a gold price of US$1,372 has been undertaken by independent consultants Coffey (Tetra Tech), demonstrating both financial and technical viability with an NPV (8) US$72.3m and IRR 49.4% and payback within year 2.
+A preliminary economic assessment (PEA) on the current gold resource at Clontibret at a gold price of US$1,372 (the current gold price is circa US$2,000) has been undertaken by independent consultants Tetra Tech, demonstrating both financial and technical viability with an NPV (8) US$72.3m and IRR 49.4% and payback within year 2.

-Conroy Gold’s primary focus in Finland is exploration for gold in the Lapland gold belt.
+In Finland the Company’s primary focus is on exploration for gold in the Lapland gold belt.
 This region of Finland hosts Europe’s largest gold mine, the 4.4 million Oz Au Kittila gold mine.
-Conroy Gold believes that the area in the Lapland gold belt over which the Company holds exploration licences is highly prospective for the discovery of a significant iron oxide copper gold (IOCG) deposit.
+Conroy Gold believes that the Lapland gold belt is highly prospective for the discovery of a significant iron oxide copper gold (IOCG) deposit.

 Ireland and Finland are mining friendly countries with established mining traditions and a favourable business climate.
 There is security of tenure and fiscal framework in both countries and excellent infrastructure and technical services readily available.